anthoturc/DarkShard/README.md

 * Don't need to ensure strong consistency.
 * Assuming that programs will not exceed 4 MB.
 * Submitted programs will timeout after 5 minutes.
+* Users can submit jobs anonymously (this may change)
+* This service needs to be secure (on the server end)

 ### Build